 Click to view

-This isometric map was developed from an actual photograph.
+An isometric map developed from a scanned photograph.

-A logo design for Justice Group.
-This logo combines the image of Lady Justice and a map of the United States.
+A logo design for Justice Group combining an image of Lady Justice and the United States map.

-This unique magazine layout makes use creative composition and scale to tell the story.
+This unique magazine layout makes use of composition and scale to tell the story.

 A six-sided brochure created for L&H Business Consulting LLC.